 We also got our hands dirty with Named entity recognition (NER) last year.
 We aggregated jobs data for one of our clients from a predefined set of sites.
 Entities within the data as desired by client were marked up which was later analyzed at client’s end.
 NER is now provided as a service as part of our DaaS offering.

-Being a vertical-agnostic solution, we’ve been lucky to have served customers from across domains with same ease and whiz.
+Being a vertical-agnostic solution, we’ve been lucky to have served customer loyalty from across domains with same ease and whiz.
 According to our analysis, price comparison (both eCommerce and re-commerce) and social media monitoring are trending.
 These are the verticals that have immersed themselves in Big Data as it gets further democratized.

 We do have a roadmap for the next year and are eager to turn on the execution engine.
 We’ll keep you posted as unprecedented use cases unfold.
 Do leave your comments here.